aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 ### Upgrading to v0.28.0+

 {{% alert title="Warning" color="warning" %}}
-Karpenter v0.28.0 is incompatible with Kubernetes version 1.26+, which can result in additional node scale outs when using `--cloudprovider=external`, which is the default for the EKS Optimized AMI.
-See: https://github.com/aws/karpenter-core/pull/375
+Karpenter `v0.28.0` is incompatible with Kubernetes version 1.26+, which can result in additional node scale outs when using `--cloudprovider=external`, which is the default for the EKS Optimized AMI.
+See: https://github.com/aws/karpenter-core/pull/375.
+Karpenter `>v0.28.1` fixes this issue and is compatible with Kubernetes version 1.26+.
 {{% /alert %}}

 * The `extraObjects` value is now removed from the Helm chart.
 Having this value in the chart proved to not work in the majority of Karpenter installs and often led to anti-patterns, where the Karpenter resources installed to manage Karpenter's capacity were directly tied to the install of the Karpenter controller deployments.
 The Karpenter team recommends that, if you want to install Karpenter manifests alongside the Karpenter helm chart, to do so by creating a separate chart for the manifests, creating a dependency on the controller chart.